Deep Woods

-Read more "Just the Basics"This post is about training to maximize your outdoorsmanship, stretching your capabilities.
+Read more "Just the Basics: Winter Warmth"This post is about training to maximize your outdoorsmanship, stretching your capabilities.
 It’s about being ready to paddle, portage and carry a pack.

 Read more "Just the Basics"Walking can be thought of as the basis of almost all your further activities in the wild.